allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 At first we run UserQueryResolver, which fetches user from user domain logic.
 It returns only id of the user.
 Then we call UserTypeResolver with id resolved earlier.
 It makes two calls: first one to userEmail service and second to User name service.
-When resolving is over, GraphQl returns result.
+When resolving is over, GraphQL returns result.
 UserQueryResolver might also have returned all information.
-One of the main questions about optimizing GraphQl is when to use query resolver, and when type resolver.
+One of the main questions about optimizing GraphQL is when to use query resolver, and when type resolver.
 We decided to use:

 * A query resolver for fields that come from the same data source as the identifier field.